Jamilasullivan/Case-Study/README.md

 The task for this respository is to reanalyse the data collected in a previous study by Shin et al. (2022).
 Analysis was carried out from raw data processing, through to functional analysis.

-The folder named *new_data* contains the analysis of the data mentioned above.
+The folder named *new_data* contains the analysis of the data mentioned above and all relevant scripts needed for future analysis.

 The folder named *old_data* contains the data and related files for the initially provided data that was not possible to analyse effectively (Pan et al. 2021).

 ## Raw Data Processing

+The bash scripts used for this data processing can be found in the branch named *processing*.

+In this branch you will find the following scripts which should be used in number order:

+1. 1-QC.sh
+2. 2-star_index_genome.sh
+3. 3-star.sh
+4. 4-markduplicates.sh
+5. 5-featurecounts.sh

+The purpose of each of these scripts is outlined clearly in the report.

 ## Differential Gene Expression Analysis